lagerfeuer/cryptocompare/README.rst

 Credit
 ******

-Thanks to CryptoCompare_ for providing this service and building a community around everything crypto related.
+Thanks to CryptoCompare_ for providing this service.

-Tipjar
-******

-If you like this and/or use it in a project, show some love:

-BTC: ``1JJMk3QmcyTjPsvFpKUhgvPNd3KcWCKc86``

-ETH: ``0xe3c951a953f56d0ec88800386281e88ea9bef630``

-...or head over to https://www.cryptocompare.com and tip CryptoCompare_.

 .. _Cryptocompare: https://min-api.cryptocompare.com/